Abstract

 *use-remote-addr-for-sessions*

-) of the client isn't an ideal solution either because some of your users may connect through http proxies and the proxy they use may change during the session.
-But then again, some proxies don't sendX_FORWARDED_FOR
+X_FORWARDED_FORheader.
+On the other hand, relying on the remote address (seeREMOTE-ADDR) of the client isn't an ideal solution either because some of your users may connect through http proxies and the proxy they use may change during the session.
+But then again, some proxies don't sendX_FORWARDED_FORheaders anyway.
+Sigh...

 [Special variable]